GurpreetSran/weather/README.md

-## React based Weather web application
+## React based web application to get city based weather forecast in UK

 ### Application key features
-- Displays current condition of selected city
+- Displays current weather condition of selected city
 - Has ability to display a list of cities
 - Shows map of selected city
 - Five days forecast of selected location